Hampshire County Asset Forfeiture Lawyer

 “Policing for profit” has become a pervasive problem in Massachusetts.
 In fact, the state is famous for having the worst asset forfeiture laws in the country.
 Between the years 2004-2014, local and state officials seized $138,824,424 through the civil forfeiture process.

-If you have had your assets seized by the government, contact the Law Offices of Thomas Kokonowski, Esq., to receive support and guidance for your case.
+If you have had your assets seized by the government, contact Criminal Defense Attorney Thomas Kokonowski to receive support and guidance for your case.

 Contact us: PH: 413.585.9200 (Northampton) 413.549.0022 (Amherst).